Laverton, Western Australia: History

 A number of early explorers travelled over the Laverton area, including John Forrest, David Carnegie and Frank Hann.
 Gold was discovered in the British Flag area in 1896 and many prospectors and miners moved into the area.
 Among them was Dr Charles W. Laver, who became an enthusiastic supporter and promoter of the region.

 One of the most successful mines was Craiggiemore, and by 1897 a residential and business area known as British Flag had sprung up on the west side of the mine.
 In March 1898 a townsite was approved as Laverton, in honour of Laver.
 In 1899, the residents sought to have a townsite surveyed, but by then the original Craiggiemore location had become unsuitable, so a new site was chosen about 3 km north of the original lots.
 The new site was surveyed in July 1899 and the town of Laverton gazetted in July 1900.

+Laverton was the terminus of a branch line of the Kalgoorlie to Leonora railway line, with the junction at Malcolm.

 By the late 1960s, Laverton was in decline, mainly because of the very low price of gold.
 In 1968 a Poseidon prospector Ken Shirley discovered nickel-bearing rocks at Windarra, 24 km northwest of Laverton.
 In 1969 Poseidon began drilling Windarra.
 In September rumours of a nickel strike prompted the Poseidon bubble.
 The deposit was developed by Western Mining and its partners into the Windarra Nickel Project, which mined and processed nickel ore from 1974 to 1991.